nhsconnect/prm-gp2gp-dashboard/README.md

 3. `npm install`
 4. `npm run prepare`

-GP2GP metrics and metadata JSON files are then required to build the dashboard.
+GP2GP metrics JSON files are then required to build the dashboard.
 There are two options - to either retrieve them from the Data Pipeline Github repo, or to download them from S3.
 Below are instructions for both:

 #### Retrieving required JSON files from Data Pipeline Github Repo (stubbed data)

 1. Run `./tasks get-stubs`
-2. Look inside `src/data/organisations` and there should be the following JSON files - nationalMetrics.json, organisationMetrics.json and practiceMetrics.json
+2. Look inside `src/data/organisations` and there should be the following JSON files - nationalMetrics.json and practiceMetrics.json
 3. Run `npm run develop`
    - This will run a local mock server that will mock API calls made dynamically on page load.
    - It will then build, with hot-reloading enabled and with test CCG and GP practices.